x2Lazy/Roblox-Botter/README.md

     ]
 }
 ```
-The last line should not incude a `,` at the end of the line otherwise it will result in a syntax error.
+<b> The last line should not incude a `,` at the end of the line otherwise it will result in a syntax error. </b>

+After this, change the `Bot` variable to the amount of bots you want (The max amount is how many cookies you porvided!).

 <br>
 <br>